United States of America Visa and Passport Requirements

 Typically, temporary residence must be applied for in the individual's home country at the local US embassy or consulate.

 Varies widely - check with embassy/consulate for current processing times.
-The US Embassy in the UK takes around three days to process nonimmigrant visas.
+The US Embassy in the UK takes two to three working days to process nonimmigrant visas.

 US Customs and Border Protection requires that visitors from abroad substantiate they have sufficient funds to enter the USA.
 The amount is not a fixed number, however, and does not have to be solely in cash; credit cards, traveller's cheques and other currency equivalents are considered.
 For more information, check the USCBP's website (www.cbp.gov).